nim65s/djangunicornix/README.md

 Add `djangounicornix` nixos module, and enable `services.djangunicornix.enable` in your config.

-Ref. the test in a VM.
+Ref. the test in a VM (which can be launched with `nix flake check -L`).

 ## Prod on docker